Academic Administration Positions

 Founding Chair, Calhoun Honors Discovery Program (March 2018, current)

 The program aims to graduate students that can thrive in a dynamic and complex work environment; students that can advance solutions and new perspectives at the intersection of different knowledge areas so as to improve the human condition.
 Discovery program students will combine disciplinary coursework with interconnected learning of concepts from multiple collaborating disciplines, and will apply these integrated concepts to transdisciplinary, hands-on learning experiences that engage partners in industry and other professional sectors.
-The program is supported by a $20 million gift by David Calhoun, senior managing director of Blackstone.
-The program will enroll its first student cohort in August 2019 (http://www.honorscollege.vt.edu/calhoun-honors-discovery-program.html )
+The program is developing a modular and adaptive curriculum that is supported by distributed learning and collaboration platforms.
+The integrative theme of the curriculum is “collaborative technology innovation for societal impact”.
+Eight degree programs with complimentary approaches to the theme are participating in the program: Business Information Technology, Business Management, Computational Modeling and Data Analytics, Electrical and Computer Engineering, Industrial Design, Communication, Policy & Planning, Creative Technologies.
+The program provides full scholarships and aims to attract a diverse student body.
+The program is supported by a $20 million gift by David Calhoun, senior managing director of Blackstone, as well as significant gifts by industry.
+The program will enroll its first student cohort in August 2019. (http://www.honorscollege.vt.edu/calhoun-honors-discovery-program.html )

 Director, Calhoun Center for Higher Education Innovation (March 2018, current)